-We have audited the financial statements of J&T banka d.d. ("the Bank"), which comprise the statement of financial position of the Bank as at 31 December 2021, and the statements of comprehensive income, cash flows and changes in equity of the Bank for the year then ended, and notes, comprising significant accounting policies and other explanatory information (further referred to as "the financial statements").
+We have audited the financial statements of J&T banka d.d. ("the Bank"), which comprise the statement of financial position of the Bank as at 31 December 2022, and the statements of comprehensive income, cash flows and changes in equity of the Bank for the year then ended, and notes, comprising significant accounting policies and other explanatory information (further referred to as "the financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2021 and of its financial performance and its cash flows for the year then ended in accordance with statutory accounting requirements for credit institutions in Croatia.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2022 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("EU IFRS").